jeffsim/typescript-gulp-sample/readme.md

 - Both debug and minimized files are output (*-debug.js, *-min.js)
 - Generates definition (*.ts) files and copies them into /dist/typings

-Library Projects in this project:
+This build environment includes the following ProjectGroups with Library Projects in them:
 - Editor project: Generates editor-debug.js, editor-min.js, and editor.d.ts
 - Plugins project: For each plugin, generates [pluginname]-debug.js, [pluginname]-min.js, and [pluginname].d.ts